vixent03/practice-for-week-08-exploring-promises-long-practice/README.md

 function?**

-You would want to use the `wait` function to execute code after the `Promise` returned from the function is fulfilled.
-The `wait` function wraps the asynchronous `setTimeout` in a `Promise`.
+You would want to use the `wait` function to execute code after the `Promise` returned from the function is fulfilled. the `wait` function wraps the asynchronous `setTimeout` in a `Promise`.

 Try using the `wait` function.
 Create another function that, when invoked, will